jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 **Pre-request aquaculture agreements**

 ### 186ZM Pre-request aquaculture agreements
-(1) A person who has applied for a coastal permit to undertake aquaculture activities in the coastal marine area may, before a regional council makes a request under section 114 of the Resource Management Act 1991 for an aquaculture decision in relation to the coastal permit, lodge a pre-request aquaculture agreement in relation to the area covered by the application with the chief executive for registration.
+(1) A person who has applied for a coastal permit to undertake aquaculture activities in the coastal marine area may, before a regional council makes a request under section 303 of the Natural and Built Environment Act 2023 for an aquaculture decision in relation to the coastal permit, lodge a pre-request aquaculture agreement in relation to the area covered by the application with the chief executive for registration.
 (2) The pre-request aquaculture agreement must be in the approved form, be accompanied by the prescribed fee, and— (a) relate to 1 or more stocks subject to the quota management system; and (b) contain the consents required under subsection (3) to the exclusion of the stock from consideration by the chief executive when making an aquaculture decision in relation to the area covered by the application if the coastal permit is granted; and